-Noah’s family flourished after the flood and lived as farmers and shepherds, and each enterprise was blessed and profitable.
-The family vineyard, for example, put out a wine that’d make Bacchus blush.
+Noah’s family flourished after the flood and lived as farmers and shepherds, and every enterprise was blessed and profitable.
+The family vineyard, for example, put out a jug of wine that’d make Bacchus blush.

 One day the patriarch got so drunk, he passed out stark naked in his tent.
-Noah’s youngest son Ham stumbled upon his father and his undignified condition, and he thought it was hilarious.
+Noah’s youngest son Ham stumbled upon his father’s undignified condition and burst out laughing.

-Later, when Noah found out how Ham had behaved, he cursed his entire family line.
-“Your son Canaan will bow to Shem.”
+Later, when Noah found out how Ham had behaved, he cursed his entire family tree throughout eternity.
+“Your son Canaan will bow to Shem forever,” he vowed.

-Ham’s grandson the mighty warrior Nimrod, was the chief architect of a monumental real estate project in Babylonia.
-In the middle of that city, a mud-bricked tower of record-breaking heights would dwarf all other known man-made structures.
+Here’s how it began: Ham’s grandson, the mighty warrior Nimrod, was the chief architect of a new real estate project in Babylonia.
+In the middle of that city, a mud-bricked tower of record-breaking heights would dwarf all other known human-made structures.

-This was an affront to God and his desire that humankind be unbounded and multiply over the whole earth.
-When God said to Noah “the whole earth,” he meant its furthest breadths and depths.
-But everyone seemed dead set on populating a grotesquely ornate high-rise on a tiny plot of ground.
+This project was an insult to God’s desire for humankind to be unbounded and to multiply over the whole earth.
+When God said to Noah “the whole earth,” he meant across its furthest breadths and depths.
+But everyone seemed dead set on populating a high-rise on a tiny plot of ground.

-God saw the people were determined, tech savvy, and unified in their endeavor.
-The fact that every engineer and worker on the project spoke the same language meant they’d likely accomplish, not just their present goal of ingenuity, autonomy and power, but anything else under the sun.
+God saw the people were determined, tech-savvy, and unified in their endeavor.
+Every engineer and worker on the project spoke the same language, so they’d likely accomplish their immediate goal of ingenuity, autonomy, and power, as well as anything else under the sun.

-So God personally descended, caused vernacular confusion, and the tower’s construction was ultimately abandoned.
-The place was named Babel, for their speech baffled the ears of the hearer, and brick eventually fell from brick.
+So God personally descended, stirred up vernacular chaos, and the tower’s construction was ultimately abandoned.
+The place was named Babel, for their speech baffled each other’s ears, and brick eventually fell from brick.

-Thus Ham’s curse had begun, and the peoples of earth resumed their migration across the whole earth.
+Thus Ham’s curse had begun, and the peoples of earth resumed their migration across the whole planet.